(Biking at Lake Lou Yaeger in Litchfield. Photo by John Locus)

 Tunnels, bridges, rivers, forests and wide-open prairies highlight the diverse Madison County Transit Trails that range over 130 miles on both paved and limestone surfaces.
 Take a hike or longer bicycle ride with your buddies on one of nine separate trails that span on the western side of Illinois from Grafton to just north of St. Louis and east along Illinois Route 66 and New Douglas to St. Louis.

 Get back to nature with epic bird watching at the Audubon Center at Riverlands.
 Perched on the banks of the Mississippi River in West Alton, the Riverlands Migratory Bird Sanctuary is home to migrating birds along the Mississippi Flyway.
 Hike along one of five different trails and see how many birds you can spot.
-Another birder hotspot is the Two Rivers National Wildlife Refuge in Brussels.
+Another birder look out is the Two Rivers National Wildlife Refuge in Brussels.
 Access the refuge with the Brussels Free Ferry north of Grafton.

 (Kayaks at Lake Lou Yaeger, Litchfield.
 Photo by John Locus)